Defiant Mugabe Refuses To Step Down As Zimbabwe's President

 The army's takeover came a week after Mugabe sacked Vice President Emmerson Mnangagwa to make room for his wife to assume leadership of the ruling party and the country's presidency.

-After his removal, Mnangagwa, 75, who had been locked in an intra-party factional feud with Mugabe, fled to South Africa, from where he vowed to challenge the president's authority.
+After his removal, Mnangagwa, 75, who had been locked in an intraparty factional feud with Mugabe, fled to South Africa, where he vowed to challenge the president's authority.